equinor/fmu-dataio/docs/datamodel.rst

 file
 ~~~~

 The ``file`` block contains references to this data object as a file on a disk.
+A filename
-A filename in this context can be actual, or abstract.
-Particularly the ``relative_path`` is, and will most likely remain, an important identifier for individual file objects within an FMU case - irrespective of the existance of an actual file system.
+in this context can be actual, or abstract.
+Particularly the ``relative_path`` is, and will
+most likely remain, an important identifier for individual file objects within an FMU
+case - irrespective of the existance of an actual file system.
+For this reason, the
+``relative_path`` - as well as the ``checksum_md5`` will be generated even if a file is
+not saved to disk.
+The ``absolute_path`` will only be generated in the case of actually
+creating a file on disk and is not required under this schema.

 * **file.relative_path**: [path] The path of a file relative to the case root.
 * **file.absolute_path**: [path] The absolute path of a file, e.g. /scratch/field/user/case/etc